Fuel Planning in Mongolia

 • limited opening hours

 This does not mean fuel is impossible to find, but it does mean you cannot assume you will find it exactly when you want.
-Planning realistic daily distances and refuelling whenever possible is part of travelling here.
+Planning realistic daily distances and refuelling whenever possible is a smart move.

 On my trip, I found that even smaller towns often had some form of fuel available, but reaching them sometimes required adjusting the route or riding further than expected.